Sojourn probabilities in tubes and pathwise irreversibility for It\^o processes: Perturbative FP spectrum and reflecting-boundary steady state

-Thus, $\evn^{(0)}$, $\efn^{(0)}$ is the spectrum of the anisotropic Laplace operator in a unit ball with absorbing boundary conditions, and where we assume that $\efn^{(0)}$ has been normalized according to Eq.~\eqref{eq:spectrum_normalization_condition_0_appendix}.
+Thus, $\evn^{(0)}$, $\efn^{(0)}$ is the spectrum of the anisotropic Laplace operator in a unit ball with absorbing boundary conditions.
 From Eq.~\eqref{eq:zeroth_order_spectrum_eq_app} we see that, at time $\tDL$, to lowest order the spectrum is that of free diffusion with a diffusion tensor $\Dexp^{(0)}_{ij}(\tDL) \equiv D_{ij}(\trajvec(t),t)/D_0$; in particular, $\evone^{(0)}$ is the corresponding instantaneous steady-state free-diffusion exit rate.
-Using Eq.~\eqref{eq:exit_rate_Ndim_free}, the definition of the function $f$ in Eq.~\eqref{eq:afree_intro} thus follows.
-Note that because the diffusion matrix $D_{ij}$ is by definition symmetric, it can be diagonalized via an eigenbasis that is orthonormal with respect to the standard Euclidean inner product.
-By expressing Eq.~\eqref{eq:zeroth_order_spectrum_eq_app} with respect to such an eigenbasis of $D_{ij}$, and subsequently rescaling each axis by the corresponding eigenvalue, it is seen that the equation is equivalent to the eigenvalue equation for the Laplace operator in an $N$-dimensional ellipsoid (and with absorbing boundary conditions).
+Using Eq.~\eqref{eq:dimensionless_free_diffusion_exit_rate}, the definition of the function $f$ in Eq.~\eqref{eq:afree_intro} thus follows.
+Because the diffusion matrix $D_{ij}$ is by definition symmetric, it can be diagonalized via an eigenbasis that is orthonormal with respect to the standard Euclidean inner product.
+By expressing Eq.~\eqref{eq:zeroth_order_spectrum_eq_app} with respect to such an eigenbasis of $D_{ij}$, and subsequently rescaling each axis by the corresponding eigenvalue (which for a full-rank diffusivity tensor is positive), it follows that the equation is equivalent to the eigenvalue equation for the Laplace operator in an $N$-dimensional ellipsoid (with absorbing boundary conditions).

-Assuming the spectrum has been obtained up to order $k-1$, the contribution at order $k$ is calculated as follows \cite{kappler_stochastic_2020}.
-An equation for $\evn^{(k)}$ is obtained by multiplying Eq.~\eqref{eq:spectrum_hierarchy} with $\efn^{(0)}$, and subsequently integrating over $\xDLvec$.
-Upon integrating the result by parts and using the absorbing boundary conditions Eq.~\eqref{eq:spectrum_hierarchy_bcs}, it follows that the equation is in fact independent of $\efn^{(k)}$ and can be solved directly for $\evn^{(k)}$, leading to
+Once the spectrum has been calculated to order $\epsilonDL^{k-1}$, the subsequent order is obtained in two steps \cite{kappler_stochastic_2020}.
+First, we obtain an equation for the eigenvalue contribution $\evn^{(k)}$ by multiplying Eq.~\eqref{eq:spectrum_hierarchy} with $\efn^{(0)}$ and subsequently integrating over $\xvecDL$.
+This yields

-where we used the normalization condition Eq.~\eqref{eq:spectrum_normalization_condition_0_appendix} for $\efn^{(0)}$.
-Since the right-hand only depends on $\evn^{(l)}$, $\efn^{(l)}$ with $l<k$, this equation can be used to calculate the order $k$ eigenvalue contribution in terms of the lower-order contributions.

-Once $\evn^{(k)}$ has been obtained via Eq.~\eqref{eq:eigenvalue_k_Ndim}, the right-hand side of Eq.~\eqref{eq:spectrum_hierarchy} is known, so that to obtain $\efn^{(k)}$ the inhomogeneous anisotropic Helmholtz Eq.~\eqref{eq:spectrum_hierarchy} with boundary conditions Eq.~\eqref{eq:spectrum_hierarchy_bcs} has to be solved.
-In App.~\ref{app:one_dim} we calculate the lowest-order contributions to the spectrum for $N=1$ explicitly.
-Before that we now establish some general properties of the spectrum which follow from parity symmetry, and discuss the perturbation series of $\reqDL$.

-\subsecthead{Parity properties of the spectrum.} We introduce the parity operator $\ParityDL$, defined by its action on a function $f$ as